ulidtko/cabal-doctest/README.md

 * `x-doctest-options` Additional arguments passed into `doctest` command.
 * `x-doctest-modules` Additional modules to `doctest`.
-May be useful if you have `doctest` in test or executables (i.e not default library component).
+May be useful if you have doctests in tests or executables (i.e not the default library component).
 * `x-doctest-src-dirs` Additional source directories to look for the modules.

 Notes